microsoftgraph/contoso-airlines-aspnet-core-sample/README.md

 # Contoso Airlines Flight Schedule Manager

+## IMPORTANT

+**This sample has been archived and is no longer being maintained.
+For a more current sample using Microsoft Graph from ASP.NET Core, please see https://github.com/microsoftgraph/msgraph-training-aspnet-core.**

 ## Prerequisites

 You should already have the [Contoso Airlines Flight Team Provisioning Sample](https://github.com/microsoftgraph/contoso-airlines-azure-functions-sample) sample setup in your tenant.